The Code Enforcement Process

 Below is a list of the five most common violations we deal with in a year.

-For a layman's handbook of common code violations, click here for the "UNDERSTANDING CITY CODES HANDBOOK."
+For a layman's handbook of common code violations, view the "Understanding City Codes Handbook".

-For a fully searcheable enumeration of Joplin City Codes, click here for MUNICODE.
+View a fully searchable enumeration of Joplin City Codes.

 How You Can Help

 There are several ways you can be active in your neighborhood

 The most common violations are depicted in this educational flyer.